Clean Energy Finance Forum and Conservation Finance Network

 Yale University brought Clean Energy Finance Forum on board after Kat built its initial iteration for a small national NGO, Clean Energy Finance Center.
 The website has been growing since 2012.

 Kat has also edited two magazines: BuildingEnergy and Renewable Energy World Magazine.
 Her reporting has appeared in Midwest Energy News, Scientific American, Earth Island Journal, and many other publications.
-She is a member of Online News Association and Society of Environmental Journalists.
+She is a local co-organizer of Online News Association Western New England and the former organizer of NetSquared Boston.

 Kat holds a master’s degree from the University of Wisconsin-Madison’s Nelson Institute.
 Her thesis analyzed media framing of the Arctic National Wildlife Refuge energy resources debate.